ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

 <a class="button button-primary button-block button-shadow" href="#">Early access</a>
 ```

 and replace "Early access" with "Subscribe".

-To see view the changes, save the `index.html` file and re-open it in a web-browser.
+View the changes by saving the `index.html` file and re-opening it in a web browser.
 We have one more task before building our Flask backend.

-### Project directory restructuring
+### Project Directory Restructuring

+Flask uses the [Jinja](https://jinja.palletsprojects.com/en/2.11.x/templates/) templating library to render frontend data.
+Using Flask, we can [render](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/) our `index.html` file, and implement our functionality.

-For Flask to render our `index.html` file, we need to make some further modifications to the template.
+To render our template, Flask requires a specific directory structure.
+We need to make a couple of modifications to our `project` directory, so Flask can render our frontend.

+First:

-1. In the `project` directory create a new directory named `static`.
+1. Create a new directory named `static` in the `project` directory.

 2. Navigate to the `templates` directory and then the `dist` directory.

-3. Copy all of the directories located in the `dist` directory into the newly created `static` directory.
+3. Copy all of the directories located in `dist` into the `static` directory that we created in step one.

 Your `project` file structure should look like this: